 Yes.
 Close to 50% of companies will miss their Q1 sales goal this year.
 You are not alone.

 You need a recovery plan.
 You’ll need to explain the Q1 miss and be confident in making Q2.

-Download the Q2 Sales Recovery Plan and get started on hitting Q2.
+Download the Q2 Sales Recovery Plan and get back on track to hit Q2.

 Looking back at a bad Q1 is like revisiting a bad dream.
 Why bother?

 There is wisdom to be gained from failure.
 There are endless examples of people turning failure into success.
 Business leaders, star athletes, actors, etc. It works.

 The Recovery Plan has 2 tabs.
 The first is the Q1 Audit.
 It’s a quick and simple exercise to learn from the failures of Q1.
 It has 3 Components to it: